yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

     return results
 ```

-- Incorporate the `notification_activities.py` file into the `app.py` file importing it at the top level.
+- Incorporate the `notification_activities.py` file into the `app.py` file and import it at the top level.

 - Curl the backend with the new endpoint `api/activities/notifications`